GuildOfWeavers/merkle/README.md

 * static **create**(values: `Buffer[]`, hashAlgorithm: `string`): `MerkleTree`
 * static **createAsync**(values: `Buffer[]`, hashAlgorithm: `string`): `Promise<MerkleTree>`

 Both methods take an array of values and a name of the hash algorithm to use when building the tree.
-Currently, only 2 hash algorithms are supported: `sha256` and `blake2s256`.
+Currently, the following hash algorithms are supported:

+* `sha256` - Node's native implementation of SHA256 algorithm.
+* `blake2s256` - Node's native implementation of Blake2s algorithm for 256-bit output.
+* `wasmBlake2s256` - WebAssembly-based implementation of Blake2s algorithm for 256-bit output.

 **Note:** async method is currently just a placeholder.
 All it does is call the sync version and returns the result.